Click here to ask your wine question. Please click on links below for quick navigation:

 A: Not at all.
 By using our juice kits, you start with an excellent quality juice that allows you to skip the pressing, steming and crushing.
 Our starter equipment kit contains all the necessary equipment to get you started making outstanding tasting wine.

 Q: Is it expensive to make wine?

 A: Surprisingly, wine making is a very affordable hobby.
-Our wine making starter equipment kits start at the reasonable price of $49.95.
+Our wine making starter equipment kits are reasonably priced.
 You will also need to purchase juice.
 We sell juice kits.
 The juice kits contain everything you'll need including the juice, yeast, clarifying and stabilizing agents.
-Juice kits start around $49.
 Each kit yields approximately 30 bottles of wine.